 McLane Middleton also counsels individuals who are seeking employment opportunities abroad or in the U.S., or who have family connections in the U.S. Depending on individual circumstances, we help clients to obtain temporary work visas, permanent resident status, or naturalized citizen status.

 The H-1B visa is one of the most popular work visas in the United States, but is becoming increasingly difficult to obtain due to a shortage.
 Applications for H-1B visas are accepted on April 1 of each year.
 McLane Middleton's immigration attorneys can help your company complete the applications correctly and on time to prevent the application from being rejected from the lottery.
-For additional information on H-1B visas, watch the video below.

 Wage and Hour Claims

 The employment litigation attorneys at McLane Middleton have significant experience in handling wage and hour disputes for employers in a variety of industries throughout New England and beyond.
 In every wage and hour case, we apply our core philosophy of understanding your business and add our expertise and perspective to the issues at hand.

 We regularly appear in state courts and agencies related to claims filed by high-level executives and other employees for unpaid wages, bonuses, and vacation time, as well as claims for commissions by independent contractors.

 We also assist companies facing wage and hour audits by federal and state government agencies.
 Should an employer be found to have violated wage and hour laws, our attorneys are skilled at negotiating with government agencies to reduce civil penalties and fines.
 A prominent aspect of our wage and hour practice is to advise companies on compliance with relevant laws and regulations, including conducting internal training with key HR personnel.
 We can also help businesses with internal audits as part of a risk management program.